grodansparadis/vscpl2drv-energy-p1/README.md

     Driver Linux: vscpl2drv-energy-p1.so
     Driver Windows: vscpl2drv-energy-p1.dll

-A driver that read data from a P1 energy meter and send relevant VSCP events.
+A driver that read data from a [DSMR V5.0.2 P1](https://www.netbeheernederland.nl/_upload/Files/Slimme_meter_15_a727fce1f1.pdf) energy meter and translate metering to relevant VSCP events.

+[Live data from this driver](https://grodansparadis.com/wordpress/wp-admin/post.php?post=5276&action=edit) using an Ellevio electric meter.

 ## Install the driver on Linux
 You can install the driver using the debian package with